 - Mark key sections: Use timestamps to highlight important parts or segments that may require revisiting.

 - Adjust playback speed: Slow down the playback to catch every word when needed, especially if the speakers talk quickly.
+Start at 75% speed and adjust from there.

 - Repeat difficult passages: Rewind and replay complex sections multiple times until clarity is achieved.